CX Best Practice

-For the Contact Center Best Practice Awards story submissions, here are answers to some great questions we have received about these awards.
+For the CX Best Practice Awards story submissions, here are answers to some great questions we have received about these awards.

 I am not sure if what we have done is a Best Practice – I just know that it worked for improving our contact center performance and we’re going to continue using this practice.
 Should I submit our story about this?